TE WAKA RĀKAU

 Strengthening relationships by creating supportive opportunities for wāhine to develop and preserve their knowledge and skills in traditional Māori healing and arts;

 Restoring kaitiakitanga and responsibilities of te taiao with mātauranga Māori and its use in indigenous biodiversity management

-Moving and binding together as one roopu for the care and aroha of Papatūānuku and her descendents
+Moving and weaving together as one roopu, for the care and aroha of Papatūānuku and her descendants.

 The principles of Te Waka Rākau are expressed within our kaupapa and are based on traditions that are central to Te Ao Māori.
 Our creation stories and traditions guide our thought processes, our behaviours and our states of being.
 We share these concepts as wisdom that can be found within the plant kingdom.